 For more information on each network please click on the title of the respective network.
 You will then find information on the network objectives and on the thematic research field.

-It is important to select the first and second choice network carefully.
+It is important to select the "EERA Nework" (your first choice network) and "Alternative EERA Network" (your second choice network) carefully.
 Your submission might be redirected from 1st to 2nd choice network by the reviewers of the 1st network if they find it unsuitable for their research field.
 If the reviewers of the second choice network also deem the submission irrelevant to their research area, the submission may be rejected.

-If you want to present at the Emerging Researchers' Conference, please hand in to ERG, the Emerging Researchers' Group.
+If you want to present at the Emerging Researchers' Conference, please choose "99.
+Emerging Researchers' Group (for presentation at Emerging Researchers' Conference)" as your EERA Network.

 Yes, there is a time limit of 2 hours for filling in the form, therefore we recommend that you first have a look at the example forms and then write a word file with the longer text passages respecting the given word limits.
 You can then copy and paste the text into the form without running the risk of exceeding the time limit.